MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/jtv/index.md

 String username = introspectionData.getUsername();
 ```

-> For additional API methods, see the JavaDoc.
+> For additional API methods, see the Java Token Validation JavaDoc in the user documentation.

 ## Cache
 The `TokenValidationManager` class comes with an internal cache which caches tokens and introspection data.
 The purpose of the cache is to reduce the amount of token *introspections* done against the Authorization Server, if a request is made with the same header.